sam-a-levy/Levyetal2023_cattlemarketshare/README.md

 # Levyetal2021_cattlemarketshare
 Stata files used to generate regression results and R code used to produce a) overall effects & b) all figures used in Levy et al. 2023's paper "Deforestation in the Brazilian Amazon could be halved by scaling up the implementation of zero-deforestation cattle commitments", published in Global Environmental Change.

+## Using the Github repository
 This GitHub repository is intended to be used in conjunction with the data held at 10.5281/zenodo.5105746.
-All R scripts can be used to access the Zenodo data directly, but stata files must be run using downloaded files from Zenodo and the location of imput files (Levyetal2023_micro.csv/ Levyetal2023_muni.csv; line 5 in both stata files) changed manually.
-Additionally, Figure 2 from the publication was finished in adobe illustrator & the code here only generates the maps used, rather than the full figure.
+All R scripts can be used to access the Zenodo data directly, assuming that the package `data.io` is installed.

+To execute the Stata files included in this repository, you must first download the Zenodo locally and specify the location for each Stata do file (Levyetal2023_micro.csv/ Levyetal2023_muni.csv; line 5 in both Stata files).

+Additionally, Figure 2 from the publication was finished in Adobe Illustrator & the code here only generates the maps used, rather than the full figure.

 ## Contents